 In 2016 Jayne-Anne was appointed as the government’s Women in Finance Champion; she was recently appointed to the London Mayor’s Business Advisory Board and is leading a Review into Student Support in Scotland.

-Jayne-Anne lives in Edinburgh with her husband and their teenaged daughter.
+Jayne-Anne lives in Edinburgh with her husband and their teenage daughter.